saifalikhangithub/Social-Media-Website/README.md

 6. Open your browser and visit:

----

-## 📂 Folder Structure

----

 ## 📌 Notes

 - Make sure to upload the **SQL database file** for full functionality.
 - Use this project to learn how PHP handles sessions, user authentication, and MySQL interaction.
 - Not intended for production use — for learning/demo purposes only.

----

-## 📸 Screenshots

-_Add screenshots of your login page, home page, or profile section here to visually showcase your app._

----

-## 📄 License

-This project is open-source and free to use for educational purposes.

----

 ## 👨‍💻 Author